Leaflet/Leaflet.draw/README.md

 <a name="drawoptions" />
 ### DrawOptions

-These options will allow you to configure the draw toolbar and it's handlers.
+These options will allow you to configure the draw toolbar and its handlers.

 | Option | Type | Default | Description
 | --- | --- | --- | ---